Breaking barriers, celebrating differences, championing strengths, & mobilizing allies!

 Our Mission - Empowering Youth

 We are a United Nations-recognized youth-led nonprofit, a vibrant grassroots collective that brings neurodivergent and neurotypical teens together—forging bonds, fighting stigma, and jointly championing strengths, youth stories, inclusive opportunities, universal design, sensory spaces, assistive tech, and policy!
-Our mission is to break barriers for neurodivergent and differently abled youth and dismantle age-old stigmas, rejecting outdated views of differences as “disorders” or "disabilities."
+Our mission is to break barriers for neurodivergent and differently abled youth and dismantle age-old stigmas.

 Neurodiversity is for everyone.
 Differences are not deficits.
 Inclusivity isn’t about “accommodations”—it’s about creating true belonging, where youth feel understood, valued, and celebrated for who they are.
 Through collective activism, we fervently advocate for the strengths-based model of neurodiversity, empowering young people to drive change.

-We are building chapters in CA, KY, TN, TX, AZ, FL, and expanding!
+We are building chapters in multiple states in the US and internationally.
 We are honored to be accepted as a youth-leading organization by the United Nations Youth Office's Flagship Initiative on Youth Mental Health & Well-Being and the 2026 Davidson Young Scholar Ambassador program.
 Join Us!

 Founder